 7. Your portfolio isn’t up to scratch

-Whether you’re struggling to win more freelance work, or convince an agency owner that you’re the right person for the job – your portfolio might be holding you back if it doesn't have enough work to demonstrate your talent.
+Whether you’re struggling to win more freelance work or convince an agency owner that you’re the right person for the job – your portfolio might be holding you back if it doesn't have enough work to demonstrate your talent.
 A practical design course could be just the ticket to help you polish your portfolio.

-That’s exactly what Stephanie Antill did when she came to Shillington in 2014.
+That’s precisely what Stephanie Antill did when she came to Shillington in 2014.
 She was already university-trained but wasn’t 100% happy with her portfolio, and so enrolled on our full-time course.
 After graduation, she landed a job at Lorna Jane.
 You could be in her shoes too.

-8. You lack confidence in certain fields
+8. You lack confidence in specific fields

 9. You feel out of touch

-With technology constantly changing and creativity forever evolving, even the most experienced graphic designer might struggle to keep up.
+With technology continually changing and creativity forever evolving, even the most experienced graphic designer might struggle to keep up.
 If you’ve been feeling out of the loop lately, then perhaps a refresher course will do just the trick?
 At Shillington, we employ the biggest and brightest design talent this industry has to offer, so you’ll sit down and learn all the latest skills and trends from the very best.

 10. You’ve lost all passion

 There’s no getting around it; you’re just not enjoying your work anymore.
-You might have lost the hunger for design but that doesn’t mean you’ll never regain an appetite for creativity.
-Going back to education might be the kick up the butt you need.
-Where you’ll work with other eager students and hopefully rediscover your love of design.
+You might have lost the hunger for design, but that doesn’t mean you’ll never regain an appetite for creativity.
+Going back to education might be the kick up the butt you need where you’ll work with other eager students and hopefully rediscover your love of design.